localstack/docs/content/en/getting-started/help-and-support/index.md

 | Teams Plan | [Dedicated Support](#dedicated-support) |
 | Enterprise Plan | [Enterprise Support](#enterprise-support) |

+If you are encountering issues, you can check the status of LocalStack's services on [status.localstack.cloud](https://status.localstack.cloud).

 ## Community Support

 LocalStack's Community support is available to all users of the LocalStack Community Edition & Hobby Plan users.